World Meteorological Organization

 • Lifecycle oversight: Tracking the status of FOSS components used across WMO programmes, from initial adoption through operational use to end-of-life, ensuring that migration plans are in place when software is no longer maintained.

 These functions may be carried out by existing WMO bodies, such as the Standing Committees, Expert Teams, and Task Teams.
 However, these bodies often have a narrow focus on a particular activity or area, are not typically involved in the projects implementing or using FOSS, and often lack the specialist knowledge on FOSS.
-Alternatively, a dedicated software review function, such as through an Open Source Program Office (OSPO), could be established.
-Regardless of the organizational form, there is a clear requirement for software governance to be systematic rather than ad-hoc, and that clear, objective criteria exist for evaluating and endorsing FOSS within WMO.

-Existing registries and ecosystems (such as those maintained by OSGeo, the Digital Public Goods Alliance, and language-specific package repositories) already serve this purpose.
+Regardless of the specific organizational form adopted, there is a clear requirement for software governance to be systematic rather than ad hoc, and for clear, objective criteria to exist for evaluating and endorsing FOSS within WMO.
+It is equally important to note that WMO should not seek to develop its own registry of open-source software — existing registries and ecosystems (such as those maintained by OSGeo, the Digital Public Goods Alliance, and language-specific package repositories) already serve this purpose.
 WMO’s coordination role should focus on evaluating and recommending software from within these existing ecosystems, rather than duplicating their efforts.

 Roles and responsibilities